 In the meantime, while I’ve been making these discoveries (painfully slowly at times) my thyroid antibody levels have reflected the changes.
 Below 60 is widely considered to be the healthy range for thyroid antibodies.
 8 years ago mine were at 583.
 They have gradually been tracking downwards (with the occasional blip).
-The latest results were at 64.
-This is the closest I’ve been to the healthy range for a very long time and I’m confident that if I can bring them down this far, it’s fully conceivable that I can get them back into the healthy range.
+The latest results were at 41 placing them back in the non-clinical range for the first time in many years.
 This means the effects of Hashimoto’s are reversing, which my original GP implied was not possible.
 It's an ongoing journey, but it's definitely something to get excited about.

 I want to emphasise here that this is my personal journey and by no means a prescription for how to cure Hashimoto’s.
 The factors that make a difference for you may be very different from the factors that made a difference for me.
 But what I do want to do is to encourage you to learn to listen to your body, to see your symptoms as a sign that something is out of balance, make adjustments to how you’re living and then listen to the feedback from your body.
 I want to encourage you to consider what you put into your body, the way your move your body and even the way you breathe.
 And I want to encourage you to consider the lifestyle patterns, thought patterns and the emotional world as crucial components in this equation.
 Our body is a very sensitive feedback mechanism and it quickly tells us when things are out of balance.
 More often than not we fail to listen, fail to understand what it’s communicating, or simply don’t want to hear the message because our mind has other ideas about how it wants to live.
 The choice is yours, but I do believe the clues are there should you choose to follow them.